The symptoms of bile duct cancer (cholangiocarcinoma) include yellowing of the skin (jaundice) and weight loss.

 You may have a high temperature (fever) when you are jaundiced.
 It can be a sign of inflammation or an infection in the bile ducts.
 When your temperature is high you may feel cold and shivery.

 See your GP if you have any of the symptoms above.
-Bile duct cancer is rare and these symptoms can be caused by other conditions.
+Remember bile duct cancer is rare and these symptoms can be caused by other conditions.
 But it's important to get them checked by a doctor.